microsoft/CloudAdoptionFramework/govern/AzureGovernanceVisualizer/README.md

   * `-SubscriptionQuotaIdWhitelist` process only subscriptions with defined QuotaId(s)
   * `-NoResourceProvidersDetailed` disables output for ResourceProvider states for all Subscriptions in the __TenantSummary__ section, in large Tenants this can become time consuming
   * `-NoASCSecureScore` disables ASC Secure Score request for Subscriptions.
 The used API is in preview you may want to disable this
+  * `-Experimental` executes experimental features.
+Latest experimental feature: 'ResourceDiagnostics Policy Lifecycle recommendations' - e.g. it checks on all existing custom policies that deploy resource diagnostics settings if all available log categories are defined in the policy (may they be enabled or disabled)
   * ~~`-UseAzureRM`~~ support for AzureRm modules has been deprecated
 * Passed tests: Powershell Core on Windows
 * Passed tests: Powershell 5.1.18362.752 on Windows